 Episode 3: John Singleton Copley’s "Portrait of Samuel Adams" (1772)

 Fortunately, the critics were.
-In his 1863 essay “The Painter of Modern Life,” the French critic Charles Baudelaire looked around his Impressionist Paris and described this complication: he wrote that the art that will remain is art that “distills the eternal from the transitory”; or, put less lyrically: the best art, like the best songwriting, uses the specific here and now to speak to the indefinable stuff of the ages.
-You can say this about all kinds of art, really.
-Call me the daughter of baby boomers if you must, but I’m fairly certain Bob Dylan will be relevant to the struggles of any generation.
-So Baudelaire saves the day by creating a new standard for defining how art will find its place in history: the most powerful, resonant art not only speaks to its own audience and to us, it speaks to us because it spoke so authentically to its own audience.
+In his 1863 essay “The Painter of Modern Life,” the French critic Charles Baudelaire looked around his Impressionist Paris and described this complication, this fraught relationship between belonging to your time and to the ages: he wrote that the art that will remain is the art that “distills the eternal from the transitory”; or, put less lyrically: the best art, like the best songwriting, uses the specific here and now to speak to the indefinable stuff of the ages.
+You can say this about all kinds of art from all kinds of time, really.
+I mean, call me the daughter of baby boomers if you must, but I’m fairly certain Bob Dylan will be relevant to the struggles of any generation.
+So Baudelaire saves the day by creating this new standard for defining how art will find its place in history: that the most powerful, resonant art not only speaks to its own audience and to us, it speaks to us because it spoke so authentically to its own audience.

 So this brings us back to propaganda.
 As we’ve already established, really good art speaks to its audience, and really, really good art also speaks to the ages, because really, really good artists draw on both their contemporary society and a deep, institutional knowledge of the Old Masters.
 So it stands to reason that if fine artists are starting to create propaganda, maybe that propaganda will speak to the ages too.